dojo/docs/dojox/grid/EnhancedGrid.rst

   dijit.byId('grid').select.selectedColumns[columnIndex] // returns true or false , for column

-* A topic named "rowSelectionChangedTopic" will be published when row selections are changed, you could simply subscribe the topic as:
+* A topic named "rowSelectionChangedTopic" will be published when row selections are changed.
+You can subscribe the topic as:

 .. code-block :: javascript
   :linenos: